McLibel case: European Court of Human Rights

 In response to the European Court of Human Rights' decision, Steel and Morris issued the following press release:

 Having largely beaten McDonald's ... we have now exposed the notoriously oppressive and unfair UK laws.
 As a result of the ... ruling today, the government may be forced to amend or scrap some of the existing UK laws.
 We hope that this will result in greater public scrutiny and criticism of powerful organisations whose practices have a detrimental effect on society and the environment.
 The McLibel campaign has already proved that determined and widespread grass roots protests and defiance can undermine those who try to silence their critics, and also render oppressive laws unworkable.
 The continually growing opposition to McDonald's and all it stands for is a vindication of all the efforts of those around the world who have been exposing and challenging the corporation's business practices.

 Post court developments

-In the course of the UK undercover policing relationships scandal it was revealed that one of the authors of the "McLibel leaflet" was Bob Lambert, an undercover police officer who infiltrated London Greenpeace; John Dines, another undercover officer, was also Helen Steel's partner for two years; she was unaware of his true identity and motives.
+In the course of the UK undercover policing relationships scandal it was revealed that one of the authors of the "McLibel leaflet" was Bob Lambert, an undercover police officer who infiltrated London Greenpeace.
+John Dines, another undercover officer, was Helen Steel's partner for two years; she was unaware of his true identity and motives.

 The Defamation Act 2013 brought some changes to libel cases, which were expected to make it harder for corporations to abuse libel law.

 The McLibel case also raised awareness about how defamation proceedings can harm the reputation of companies that raise them, similarly to the Streisand effect.